 Never forgiving, the IRS sent an agent with an $800,000 lien against the hotel because Capone owed $201,347.68 in back taxes.
 Interest accumulated since his death in 1947 amounts to $604,767.88, according to IRS figures.
 Al Capone had the last laugh though and left us with a couple of dusty bottles.

 On a good note, hundreds of gangster fans watched it on a wide screen at the Hyatt Regency Chicago.
 They paid $10 a head, with the all the proceeds going to charity.

 The Sunbow organisation never did renovate the Lexington.
-Lacking funds they gave up the project.
-It was up for sale by a new owner at several hundred thousand, but no buyer came through to save her.
-She was demolished to make way for condos.
+They took something on that was too big for them and with lacking funds they gave up the project.
+It was up for sale by a new owner who also planned to renovate her.
+A nightmare to bring up to code, he finally gave up and put it up for sale at several hundred thousand.
+Unfortunately, no buyer came through to save her.
+The beautiful Lex was demolished to make way for condos.

-As usual, the City of Chicago was glad to see her go.
+As usual, the City of Chicago was glad to see another Capone connected relic disappear.